stuburger/yafl/README.md

 - Structure your components to match the shape of your data.
 This means no more accessing field values using string paths! 🤯
 - Deeply nested forms and forms within forms! 🎁
 - Render a Validator! 😱
 - Opt out of using Yafl's internal implementation by keeping track of your own form state and only use Yafl's context as a means to intelligently distribute state to your Fields! 🚀
+- Easily use third pary validation libraries like Yup - it just works!
 - Flexible. 💪
 - Fun. 😻

+## Demos

+- [Welcome to Yet Another For Library.](https://codesandbox.io/s/nn657lqpv4) A small working Form app with basic create and update functionality showing some basic use cases.
+- [Yup and Yafl.](https://codesandbox.io/s/xrmv9xn684) An example of how one might easily integrate third party validation into your app.
+In this case I'm using [Yup](https://github.com/jquense/yup) but it could swap it out for anything you like!

 ## API